CSN - Accreditation

 The College of Southern Nevada (CSN) has been continuously accredited by the Northwest Commission on Colleges and Universities (NWCCU) since September 1, 1975.
 NWCCU recognizes higher education institutions for performance, integrity, and quality and expects accredited institutions to comply with the requirements of the Higher Education Act of 1965.
 This accreditation qualifies CSN and enrolled students to access federal funds to support teaching, research, and student financial aid.
 CSN is authorized by NWCCU to award Associate and Bachelor degrees.

-In Fall 2018, CSN participated in a Mid-Cycle Evaluation and provided follow-up reporting on Recommendations 1, 2, and 3 for our Fall 2015 Year Seven peer Evaluation Report.
-During 2021-2022, the College of Southern Nevada will prepare a Year-7 comprehensive self-study Evaluation of Institutional Effectiveness for submission to the NWCCU.
-The NWCCU will conduct an on-site visit to the College of Southern Nevada on October 5-7, 2022, as part of the Year-Seven Evaluation of Institutional Effectiveness Review.
-Individuals are invited to provide comments to the NWCCU regarding CSN's compliance with the NWCCU standards.
+In Fall 2018, CSN participated in a Mid-Cycle Evaluation and provided follow-up reporting on Recommendations 1-3.
+In 2022, CSN prepared a Year-7 comprehensive Evaluation of Institutional Effectiveness self-report for the NWCCU including an on-site visit to the college on October 5-7, 2022.
+Individuals are always invited to provide comments to the NWCCU regarding CSN's compliance with the NWCCU standards.

 The NWCCU adopted new accreditation standards (effective January 2020) that focus on mission fulfillment, institutional effectiveness, student learning, student achievement, governance, resources, and capacity.